Ingredient Glossary

 Biotin

-B vitamin required for metabolism of fats, carbohydrates, proteins, fatty acids and non-essential amino acids.
-Water soluble vitamin.
-Required for normal skin and haircoat.
+B vitamin required for metabolism of fats, carbohydrates, proteins, fatty acids and nonessential amino acids.
+Water-soluble vitamin.
+Required for normal skin and coat.

 +